Dapper-Dan/Valor/README.md

 ![Valor Recording](https://github.com/Dapper-Dan/Valor/blob/master/src/images/videocap.gif)

 Pathfinding was by far the most difficult mechanic to implement.
-The following code shows just how complex it is.
+I used the popular A* algorithm and customized it to fit my needs.

 ```
 export default function findPath(world, pathStart, pathEnd) {